SeanDS/dump-lotus/README.md

   - These are matched by the scraper because they link to relevant posts.
   - They are not required for the Python parser, and since each file can be many megabytes of HTML, they slow down the parsing operation.
-4. Run the Python parser.
-  - You can use the example script, or create your own.

 Extra notes:
   - The Lotus Notes web client does not correctly display content given its character encoding.
 Some